easttennesseecc-star/Q-Top-Dog-IDE/API_KEY_RESPONSIBILITY_MODEL.md

 │ DATA FLOW: HOW YOUR API KEY IS USED                    │ ├─────────────────────────────────────────────────────────┤ │                                                         │
-│ Your Q-IDE App                                         │
+│ Your Top Dog App                                         │
 │       ↓                                                │
-│ Your API Key (encrypted in ~/.q-ide/llm_keys.json)    │
+│ Your API Key (encrypted in ~/.Top Dog/llm_keys.json)    │
 │       ↓                                                │
-│ When you use AI features, Q-IDE calls:                │ │ POST https://api.openai.com/v1/chat/completions       │
+│ When you use AI features, Top Dog calls:                │ │ POST https://api.openai.com/v1/chat/completions       │
 │       ↓                                                │
 │ Using YOUR key, on YOUR behalf                        │ │       ↓                                                │
 │ OpenAI processes your request                         │
 │       ↓                                                │
-│ Result returned to Q-IDE                              │
-│       ↓                                                │
+│ Result returned to Top Dog                              │ │       ↓                                                │
 │ Displayed in your editor                              │
 │                                                         │
-│ NOTE: Q-IDE never stores the response on our servers  │ │                                                         │
+│ NOTE: Top Dog never stores the response on our servers  │ │                                                         │ └─────────────────────────────────────────────────────────┘
-└─────────────────────────────────────────────────────────┘
 ```